 Just before his coronation in 1804, Napoleon Bonaparte decided to make the Château de Fontainebleau one of his residences.
-He then ordered the renovation of the palace to host Pope Pius VII who was visiting for his coronation – the castle was refurnished in only nineteen days.
-He would continue to develop this jewel in the State’s crown until the end of his reign.
+He then ordered the renovation of the palace to host Pope Pius VII who came for his coronation – the chateau was refurnished in only nineteen days.
+He will continue to develop this jewel in the State’s crown until the end of his reign.

-In the Petits Appartements on the ground floor the private life of the Emperor and his two successive wives is revealed.
-Josephine could not give him and heir and an inevitable separation followed.
+In the Petits Appartements, on the ground floor, the private life of the Emperor and his two successive wives is revealed.
+Josephine could not give him an heir and an inevitable separation followed.
 Marie-Louise would then take her place and fall pregnant with the future king of Rome.

-But Napoleon the tireless worker is also present at Fontainebleau.
-Presiding over the Empire kept Napoleon Ist so busy that he had a bed installed in this study.
-In the living room next door he signed his abdication in April 1814 before giving his famous Farewell to the Old Guard at the foot of the Horseshoe Staircase.
+But Napoleon, the tireless worker, is also well present at Fontainebleau.
+Presiding over the Empire kept, Napoleon I was so busy that he had a bed installed in his study.
+In the living room next door, he signed his abdication in April 1814 before giving his famous Farewell to the Old Guard at the foot of the Horseshoe Staircase.

 Today, a museum dedicated to Napoleon I is housed at Fontainebleau.
 There are showcased interesting artefacts and notes such as the coronation sword and the tunic, the Emperor’s famous bicorn hat, his country furniture and the King of Rome’s cradle.